 On 16 September 2015, CDC filed its second damage action relating to the German cement cartels, this time before the Regional Court of Mannheim against HeidelbergCement.
 Against the background of the judgment of the Düsseldorf Court of 18 February 2015, CDC took measures to secure adverse legal costs for three instances.
 CDC has provided a precautionary security of more than EUR 2.3 million to the benefit of the defendant and the state.
 Bringing the new legal action shows the dedication and persistence of CDC when it comes to the enforcement of antitrust damage claims.

 On 24 January 2017, the Regional Court of Mannheim confirmed the admissibility of the action.
 However, the Mannheim Court rejected the claim in its entirety as time barred.
 The Mannheim Court thereby followed its appeal court, the Higher Regional Court of Karlsruhe, which had decided in a judgment of 9 November 2016 that a 2005 statutory provision suspending limitation periods in antitrust damages cases would not be applicable to claims which arose prior to entry into force.
+CDC filed an appeal before the Higher Regional Court of Karlsruhe against the judgment of the Mannheim Court.

 In its landmark judgment of 12 June 2018, the German Federal Court of Justice provided long awaited legal certainty in relation to limitation periods.
 The judgment confirms the view of the majority of Higher Regional Courts in Germany and overruled the interpretation of the Higher Regional Court of Karlsruhe which lead to the judgment of the Mannheim Court dismissing the second cement action of CDC.